ornen/go-sbs1/README.md

 # go-sbs1

-This is a SBS1 parsing library for Go.
+This is a SBS1 parser for Go.

 ## Example
 The following example connects to the SBS1 port of `dump1090` and prints the messages.